MeichunCai/KataegisPortal/README.md

+## Support CHM13
+ you need to build your own BSgenome and install it then library(BSgenome.Hsapiens.CHM13)

 ## KataegisPortal

 KataegisPortal is an R package that provides utilities to detect and visualize the Kataegis events from single nucleotide variants (SNVs).